h-r-k-matsumoto/security-policy-operator/README.md

 # Security Policy Operator

+**IMPORTANT: Currently,[Config Connector](https://cloud.google.com/config-connector/docs/reference/resources?hl=ja#computesecuritypolicy) is available.
+You shoud use to it.**

 The Goal is to opearation [Google Cloud Armor Security Policies](https://cloud.google.com/armor/) as a resource of Kubernetes.<br>
 Manage SecurityPolicy without using gcloud command.